phillbailey/pico-contact/README.md

 [Running example](http://gidlov.com/contact)

 ##Setup
-We use the nice [PHPMailer](https://github.com/PHPMailer/PHPMailer) class in this plugin, so we have to update the `require` key of `composer.json` and add the following:
+We use the nice [Mandrill](http://mandrill.com) app in this plugin, which is free for up to 12,000 sends per month.
+Mandrill is delivered via Composer so we have to update the `require` key of `composer.json` and add the following:

-	"phpmailer/phpmailer": "dev-master"
+	"mandrill/mandrill": "1.0.*"

 Run the `composer update` comand.

+If you are receiving about Pico being redeclared, comment out (//) the following line in Pico's index.php:

+        require(LIB_DIR .'pico.php');

 Now open your `config.php` file and add insert this:

 	$config['contact'] = array(
 		'post' => $_POST,
 		'send_to' => 'your_email',
+                'mandrill_api_key' => 'your_mandrill_api_key'
 	);

 Create a contact.md page (or whatever you want to call it) and insert your contact form there, like this: